claytonjwong/bill-walsh/README.md

 Naysayers are often locked into the past and thus unwittingly locking themselves out of the future.
 Bill Walsh invented "The West Coast Offense" and shared his lessons about it:

 1. Success doesn't care which road you take to get to its doorstep
 2. Be bold.
-Remove feat of the unknown, ie. change from your mind
+Remove fear of the unknown, ie. change from your mind
 a.
 Respect the past without clinging to it
 b.
 "That's the way we've always done it" is the mantra of a team setting itself up to lose
 c.
 Innovators aren't afraid of change